fnhirwa/fnhirwa/README.md

-# Hi there 👋
+# Hi there 🥸

 *Thank you for landing to my account am a Biomedical equipment Technology Student.
-Passionatly loving the technology especially the computer programming.*
+Passionately loving the technology especially the computer programming.*

-- 🔭 I’m currently working hard to get skills in Machine learning
+- 💪🏿 I’m currently working hard to get skills in Machine learning
-- 🌱 Currently Excelling Skills in python programming and Machine Learning in general
+- 🧠 Currently Excelling Skills in python programming and Machine Learning in general
-- 👯 I’m available for any programming opportunities.
+- 🤝 I’m available for any programming opportunities.

-- 📫 How to reach me:
+- 💬 How to reach me:

 :link: [LinkedIn](https://www.linkedin.com/in/hirwa-nshuti/)

 :link: [Twitter](https://twitter.com/__hirwa)

+## Professional Certifications ✍🏿

+*

 <details>
   <summary> 📫<b><i>GitHub Stats</i></b></summary>